 Laser Shows and Science Films

 For added fees you can view LSC's current films and shows.
-They have an amazing, wrap around screen and tiered seating.
+They have an amazing, domed theater with a wrap around screen and tiered seating.
 Infants under 2 are not permitted in the theater.
 The theater is situated inside the dome that you see from the outside of the building.
 It's one of the first things you notice about LSC!
-If you choose to skip the shows, you might be missing out on some incredible science magic, but there is still so much to see and do in the center, so don't fret.
+There are 3D films, standard films and the Weston Family Lab where you can learn about the earth and space.

 Jennifer Chalsty Planetarium